tsvbits/tsvbits.github.io/src/pages/lingvograph/index.md

 WordNet can be absorbed by LingvoGraph.
 It can also absorb all other language dictionaries.
 It can be pretended to be a universal language database.
-You can find more info in [this landing page](/https://lingvograph.netlify.app/).
+You can find more info in [this landing page](/https://lingvograph.netlify.app/) too.
 It is mainly built by programmers being just graduated or  and me :)

 ## Features